a-kossakowski/a-kossakowski/README.md

 ## 📌 About Me

+My **bio**-journey was inspired by my Grandpa, Krzysztof Kręc, who was a mycologist graduated from [UMCS](https://www.umcs.pl/en/).
+Inspired by my Grandpa I delved into the depths of biology, **overcoming my disability**.
+I've found ouyt that one can "make biology" by any means other than working in a vetlab - that is how I discovered fascinating field of **bioinormatics**.
 As a passionate bioinformatic scientist, I've delved into the intricacies of life at the molecular level.
-My journey was inspired by my Grandpa, Krzysztof Kręc, who was a mycologist that switched to the agriculture after working in the pharma industry.
-I cultivated my fascination for bioinformatics, from the very start of my studies - I was captivated by the potential of merging biology with cutting-edge computational methods.

 ### Identifiers